The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Results

 Note that we discard the negative portion of the Gaussian distribution.

 The histogram of the S/N of our measured flux excess for the candidate transient sources is shown in Figure~\ref{fig:histogram}, with a standard normal probability density function overplotted.
 According to the Anderson-Darling test \citep[e.g.,][]{doi:10.1080/01621459.1974.10480196} it is consistent with a normal distribution, indicating that the ensemble of our events is consistent with random fluctuations in the map with no evidence for transient detections in the total sample of measurements.
-The test returns a value of 0.685, which exceeds the critical value for the 10 per cent significance level.
-We do not consider that this rejects the hypothesis of normality with reasonable confidence.
-We obtain a similar result if we remove the AT2019ppm event (see below) from the histogram.
-On the other hand, the D'Agostino and Pearsons's skewness- and kurtosis-based omnibus test \citep{dagostino/pearson:1973, dagostino/belanger/dagostino:1990} shows little evidence for normality ($p$-value~$= 4.4\times10^{-3}$).
-However, this appears to be due to a few high outliers that we discuss shortly; just removing the single high-S/N AT2019ppm event, for instance, yields much better consistency with normality ($p$-value~$= 0.035$).
+The test returns a value of 0.413, which fails to reject the hypothesis of normality at 85\% confidence.
+We obtain a similar result if we remove the AT2019ppm event (see Sec.~\ref{sec:AT2019ppm}, below) from the histogram.
+Applying the D'Agostino and Pearsons's skewness- and kurtosis-based omnibus test \citep{dagostino/pearson:1973, dagostino/belanger/dagostino:1990} also shows weak evidence of normality, with a $p-$value~$=0.031$.
+By removing the AT2019ppm event, we have $p-$value~$=0.165$, which is quite consistent with normality.

-Investigating the higher S/N events in more detail, from our 6669 independent maps, we would expect two to 17 events (inclusive) to have S/N~$>3$ with 99 per cent confidence if they are normally distributed.
-We find 22 maps with S/N~$>3$, but inspections of their maps reveal that six of them are due to maps with stripy noise and/or incomplete coverage.
-They also have high S/N in only one array and frequency, while other arrays that observe the same event simultaneously do not show the same high S/N detection.
-Discounting these six, the number of S/N~$>3$ events is not unexpected; those that remain appear to be due to random noise fluctuations in the map.
-Furthermore, three of the remaining events correspond to AT2019ppm as seen by simultaneous multiple arrays/frequencies, which we believe is explained by AGN activity in the host galaxy: see Section~\ref{sec:AT2019ppm}.
-Two events have S/N~$>4.5$, which is quite unlikely (0.03 per cent) for our sample size.
-However, one of these (S/N = 4.8) is from AT2019ppm (see above), while the other (S/N = 4.7) has stripes from correlated noise at the edge of the survey where coverage is not good.
+Investigating the higher S/N events in more detail, from our 6259 maps, we would expect 2 to 16 events (inclusive) to have S/N~$>3$ with 98.4 per cent confidence if they are normally distributed.
+We find 21 maps with S/N~$>3$.
+However, three of them correspond to the AT2019ppm event (see Sec.~\ref{sec:AT2019ppm}, below), and four of them are clearly due to stripy noise features that were not detected by our hits map-based excision step (Section~\ref{sec:noisy-maps}).
+Discounting these seven, the number of S/N~$>3$ events is not unexpected; the fluxes in the centres of the 14 remaining maps appear consistent with random noise fluctuations.
+Two events have S/N~$>4.5$, which is unlikely (0.022 per cent) for our sample size.
+However, one of these (S/N $= 4.7$) is from AT2019ppm, while the other (S/N $= 4.9$) corresponds to a stripy noise map that was not rejected by our hits map algorithm.